The Faroe Islands

 Although I might be a bit biased, you should definitely join! 😉 While there are a number of photography workshops being offered in places like The Faroe Islands, none of them offer a similar experience.
 Not only have I been working as a photo workshop instructor for 18 years, which included time leading trips for National Geographic, but I have spent much of my career exploring South America.
 I work hard to make sure I meet each of my clients at their own level, providing ample 1 on 1 time while we are out in the field.
 This combined with the “collaborative learning environment” that we foster on all our trips provides a unique and engaging learning experience for photographers of all levels on this workshop.
 Our goal is to make sure that you get everything possible out of this workshop experience!

 The Vágar Airport (FAE airport code) is the only airport in the Faroe Islands.
-On the final day of the workshop, we will drop you off at the airport itself, or a close-by hotel of your choice if you are planning on sticking around for a few days to continue your adventure.
+On the final day of the workshop (July 27th), we will drop you off at the airport itself, or a nearby hotel of your choice if you are planning on sticking around for a few days to continue your adventure.

-If you are a US, Canadian, or European Citizen (part of the EU), you will not need a visa to enter the Faroe Islands, but be sure to check with your local embassy to be sure.
+If you are a US, Canadian, or European Citizen (part of the EU), you will not need a visa to enter the Faroe Islands in 2024, but be sure to check with your local embassy to be sure.

 As The Faroe Islands adjusts its COVID regulations, so will Colby Brown Photography.
 We will update this section of the FAQ closer to the start date of the workshop with any relevant information.